History of Rochester, New York: The 20th century

 By 1920, Rochester's population had reached 290,720, and it ranked 23rd largest in the United States.
 That year, the city purchased the abandoned Erie Canal lands inside city limits for use as a heavy rail mass transit and freight system.
 In 1921, the first Lilac Week occurred, celebrating Rochester's floral legacy in Highland Park.
 In 1922, Rochester's first radio station began broadcasting, and the Eastman Theatre opened, an adjunct to the Eastman School of Music of the University of Rochester.
 In 1925, George Eastman arranged a land swap with Oak Hill Country Club.
 The Oak Hill property, just west of Mt.
 Hope Cemetery on the east side of the Genesee River was given to the University of Rochester for its River Campus, and the country club moved to its present site in Pittsford.
 In 1925, the university opened its Medical School and Strong Memorial Hospital on Crittenden Road, and by 1927, general construction had begun on the River Campus.
 It was also in 1925 that the university awarded its first Ph.D., and by 1930, several departments were training candidates for the doctorate.
 In 1928, Red Wing Stadium opened.
 That year, the Rochester Democrat and Chronicle, the morning newspaper, was purchased by Frank Gannett.

+By the 1920s and 1930s, Rochester's population was roughly half Protestant and half Catholic, although a significant Jewish population was also present.
+In 1938, the city had 214 religious congregations, two-thirds of which had been founded after 1880.
+At that time, the city added, on average, 2.6 new congregations per year, many founded by immigrants from Southern and Eastern Europe.
+During peak immigration from 1900 to 1920, dozens of churches were established, including four Roman Catholic churches with Italian clergy, three Roman Catholic churches with Slavic clergy, a Greek Orthodox Church, a Polish Baptist church, 15 Jewish synagogues, and four small Italian Protestant mission churches (Baptist, Evangelical, Methodist, and Presbyterian).